phoebus-84/if-domain/readme.md

 pnpm install
 ```

-To use the if-domain service, you will need to provide and configure a .env.local file.
+To use the if-domain service, you will need to provide and configure a '.env.local' file.
 This file should include the following variables:

 - `GRAPHQL_ENDPOINT`: This should be set to the GraphQL endpoint URL for the service.
 - `ZENFLOWS_ID`: This should be set to the Zenflows `ID` to comunicate with a zenflows instance.